KV Scheduler plugin

 - Service Label plugin

-In a scenario where a single Agent instance receives configuration data from multiple sources (KV data store, GRPC, etc), orchestrator is used to synchronizing retrieved data and resolve conflicts from individual sources.
-Data-processing plugins then see the data as from the single source.
+In a scenario where a single vpp-agent instance receives configuration data from multiple sources (KV data store, GRPC, etc), the orchestrator plugin synchronizes retrieved data and resolve conflicts from individual sources.
+Data-processing plugins then see the data as coming from a single source.

 More in: Status Check plugin

-An infrastructure plugin monitors the overall status of a CN-Infra based app by collecting and aggregating partial statuses of agents plugins.
+Monitors the status of a Ligato infra app by collecting and aggregating partial status of vpp-agent plugins.

 Index Map plugin